TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

 ## FAQ
 * **How do I know I installed the mod correctly?**
   <ins>RECOMMENDED METHOD ONLY</ins>: You should see a new line regarding modded files in the main menu in the bottom right corner (or, if you have other mods and it was already there, the number of modded files should change).
-If it doesn't appear (or the number doesn't change), make sure you downloaded the correct file (you want the .p3a one, not any of the archives) and placed it inside the correct folder.
+If it doesn't appear (or the number doesn't change), make sure you downloaded the correct file (it's not inside any .zip archive) and placed it inside the correct folder.
   <img width="1280" height="720" alt="bruh_installed" src="https://github.com/user-attachments/assets/6bc3aa58-ae1d-4d05-86aa-02d734efccfe" />
-  If you use other mods and the books don't appear, it's highly likely there is a compatibility issue.
-You can try editing `order.txt` inside the `mods` folder and moving `BlackRecords_Unrestricted.p3a` to the top of the list.
+  If you use other mods and B.R.U.H. doesn't work as intended, it's highly likely there is a compatibility issue.
+You can try editing `order.txt` inside the `mods` folder and moving `BlackRecords_Unrestricted.p3a` to the top of the list (if you also use B.E.S.T., move them both and make sure B.R.U.H. remains below it).
 That should unlock the Black Records but might override changes from the other mods.

   Lastly, do not worry if Black Records 1 is not the first book you find - they're given out of order, unlike the in-game novels.